- The attacker is not the only non-determinism in the system. Foundation models introduce a second source of non-determinism.

 Agent attempts actions beyond token scope.
 Blocked at POLICY_EVAL: the request fails validation and a

-POLICY_BLOCK event is logged with rationale.Threats out of scope
+POLICY_BLOCK event is logged with rationale.4

 SINT does not mitigate:- Physical attacks on hardware.
 An attacker physically lifting a robot and disconnecting its e-stop is outside the protocol.